 New York City sues Exxon, BP, Shell in state court over climate change

-The lawsuit filed on Thursday said Exxon Mobil Corp XOM.N, BP Plc BP.L, Royal Dutch Shell RDSa.Land industry group the American Petroleum Institute "have systematically and intentionally misled consumers" about "the central role their products play in causing the climate crisis."
+The lawsuit filed on Thursday said Exxon Mobil Corp XOM.N, BP Plc BP.L, Royal Dutch Shell RDSa.L and industry group the American Petroleum Institute "have systematically and intentionally misled consumers" through fuel sales at branded stations as "cleaner" and "emissions-reducing" while not disclosing climate impacts.

-The companies have misrepresented the fuels sold at their branded stations as "cleaner" and "emissions-reducing," the lawsuit says.
+"These lawsuits have no merit and do nothing to advance meaningful efforts that address climate change," said Exxon spokesman Casey Norton.
+"We support global efforts from policymakers, companies and individuals to develop real solutions."

-Earlier this month, the 2nd U.S. Circuit Court of Appeals in Manhattan ruled in a separate lawsuit in favor of BP, Chevron Corp CVX.N, ConocoPhillips COP.N, Exxon and Shell, and said the regulation of greenhouse gas emissions should be addressed under federal law and international treaties.
+The industry provides affordable energy "while substantially reducing emissions and our environmental footprint," said Paul Afonso, API's chief legal officer, adding that the suit is "meritless."

-The lawsuit, filed in 2018, was an early effort among U.S. states and municipalities to turn to the courts and use state law to address climate change.
+That lawsuit, filed in 2018, was an early effort among U.S. states and cities to turn to courts and use state law to address climate change.

 (Reporting by Jennifer Hiller Editing by Marguerita Choy)